 - "CDR-CDD" means Completed Determination Record-Continuing Disability Determination File.
 This SSA system of records (SOR) is SSA's post-entitlement master record for Social Security Disability Insurance (SSDI) and Supplementary Security Income (SSI) beneficiaries receiving a disability-related benefit including Ticket program beneficiaries. - "Deemor" means an individual whose income and resources are subject to deeming; i.e., an individual's income and resources are considered available for meeting an SSI claimant's (or recipient's) basic needs of food and shelter.
 A deemor includes ineligible parents, spouses of aliens, ineligible spouses, and essential persons. - "Disclose" and "disclosure" mean the release of information or data by either SSA or OCSE, with or without the consent of the individual or individuals to which the information pertains. - "MFQM" means SSA's Master File Query Menu.
-The MFQM is a sub-menu used to request Master File query responses or to select other request screens and submenus. - "FIPS" means Federal Information Processing Standards, a numeric code, issued by the National Bureau of Standards, which identifies every State and local child support agency to facilitate interstate processing.

-- "S2 Diaries" relate to alerts that result from a comparison between the National Directory of New Hires (NDNH) quarterly wage file and the Supplemental Security Income Record (SSR).
+The MFQM is a sub-menu used to request Master File query responses or to select other request screens and submenus. - "FIPS" means Federal Information Processing Standards, a numeric code, issued by the National Bureau of Standards, which identifies every State and local child support agency to facilitate interstate processing. - "S2 Diaries" relate to alerts that result from a comparison between the National Directory of New Hires (NDNH) quarterly wage file and the Supplemental Security Income Record (SSR).
 An alert gets generated each time a wage record is detected for an SSI recipient, deemor, or essential person and when the amount of the wages on the NDNH record for a particular quarter exceeds the total wage amount on the SSR for those three months by at least \$250 for the recipient and \$500 for the deemor.
-Diaries posted to SSR are for field offices to resolve discrepancies, update the SSR, determine past and continuing SSI eligibility, and pursue overpayment recovery. - "S7 Diaries" relate to alerts that identify records where the SSR master file shows over reported wages when compared to the NDNH quarterly file.
-The tolerances shown for the S2 Diaries above (at least \$250 for the recipient and \$500 for the deemor) also apply to S7 Diaries. - "Special Veterans Benefits" (SVB) or "Title VIII" means the federal benefit program effective December 14, 1999, under Title VIII of the Act, 42 U.S.C. §§ 1001, et. seq. - "State" means any of the 50 States, the District of Columbia, and territories. - "U5 Diaries" relate to alerts that identify records where the SSR master file and the NDNH quarterly file show a discrepancy in the unemployment insurance benefits reported.
+Diaries posted to SSR are for field offices to resolve discrepancies, update the SSR, determine past and continuing SSI eligibility, and pursue overpayment recovery.

+"\$7 Diaries" relate to alerts that identify records where the SSR master file shows overreported wages when compared to the NDNH quarterly file.
+The tolerances shown for the \$2 Diaries above (at least \$250 for the recipient and \$500 for the deemor) also apply to \$7 Diaries.

+"Special Veterans Benefits" (SVB) or "Title VIII" means the Federal benefit program effective December 14, 1999, under Title VIII of the Act, 42 U.S.C. §§1001, et.seq.

+"State" means any of the 50 States, the District of Columbia, the territories, the possessions, and the Commonwealth of Puerto Rico and the Commonwealth of the Northern Mariana Islands.

+"U5 Diaries" relate to alerts that identify records where the SSR master file and the NDNH quarterly file show a discrepancy in the unemployment insurance benefits reported.